earik87/rest_auth/README.md

 # Rest_Auth

 Restful Authentication API built-in Flask.
 It allows to create user record with username, firstname, lastname and password fields.
-Plus, login/update/delete operations are also possible for users.
+Plus, login/update/delete operations are also possible.

 ## Installation